kalamuna/kalapress/README.md

 There are three key/value pairs to look for:

-- slug: the unique identifier used in the custom CSS variable.
+- `slug`: the unique identifier used in the custom CSS variable.
-- size: the CSS font-size value (preferably using the rem unit).
+- `size`: the CSS font-size value (preferably using the rem unit).
-- name: the name that appears in the WordPress editor.
+- `name`: the name that appears in the WordPress editor.
 ```
 {
   "settings": {